- Each successful applicant will be provided with a Reimbursement

 The Reimbursement Claim Form (RCF) (SFAA193) and the Reimbursement Claim Form for Benchmark Test

-/ Examination Fees (SFAA 205) are controlled forms and the forms are sent to all successful applicants together with Approval in-principle Letter.
-These forms are not available for downloading.
+/ Examination Fees (SFAA 205) will be sent to all successful applicants together with Approval in-principle Letter.
 Applicants who have lost their RCFs

 should inform Office of the Continuing Education Fund in

-can retrieve your application record.
-We will send the replacement forms to you by post.
+can verify your application record.
+If the information is correct, we will send the replacement forms to you.

 ﹝Back to top﹞